Topological Boundaries of Representations and Coideals: Preliminaries

 \subsection{Discrete and compact quantum groups}

 Our principal references for the fundamentals of the theory of quantum groups are \cites{MR1832993, MR1951446, Ne, MR1616348}.
 A von Neumann algebraic locally compact quantum group is a quadruple $\mathbb{G} = (\LL, \Delta_\G,\varphi_\G,\psi_\G)$, where $\LL$ is a von Neumann algebra with a coassociative comultiplication $\Delta_\G\colon\LL\to\LL\vtp\LL$, and $\varphi_\G$ and $\psi_\G$ are, respectively, normal semi-finite faithful (n.s.f.) left and right Haar weights on $\LL$.
 The GNS Hilbert space of the left Haar weight $\varphi_\G$ will be denoted by $\LT$ and we will write $\LO$ for the predual of the von Neumann algebra $\LL$.
+The antipode, the scaling group and the unitary antipode of a quantum group $\G$ will be denoted by $S_\G$, $(\tau_t^\G)_{t\in \mathbb{R}}$ and $R_\G$.